Do you owe money to Court Enforcement Services?

 - unpaid criminal fines

 - Stamp Duty

-Forcing entry into a property to collect a debt (listed above) should only ever be used as a last resort.
+Forcing entry into someone’s property to collect a debt should only ever be used as an absolute last resort by the bailiffs.

 Will Court Enforcement Services try to enter my home?